 Henry Best purchased 73 acres of creek-frontage land called Concongella the following year.
 The first vines were planted on the property in 1868 and Best’s became a functioning winery by 1872.
 For those interested, Viv elaborates on some of the early history of viticulture in the Grampians region in this video from 150 years of winemaking in the Grampians.

 Today winemaking remains one of the most important industries in the area.
-Best’s is one of the founding wineries still located in Great Western, together with Seppelt, AT Richardson and Grampians Estate.
-There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnett and Ludvigson, Miners Ridge and One Tonne Wines.
-Many of these wines are available and tasted by the glass at Steel Cutters Cottage.
+Best’s is one of the founding wineries still located in Great Western, together with Seppelt, ATR Wines, Miner's Ridge and Grampians Estate.
+Bookings are highly reccommended when visiting these cellar doors.
+There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnette and Ludvigson, The Story Wines and One Tonne Wines.
+Many of these wines are available by the glass at the local pub, The Great Western Hotel.

 You can get a feel for the town’s rich and storied history by taking a walking tour of some of its oldest buildings, such as Salingers Cafe, the old gaol and School No 860, which recently had its 150-year celebrations.

-There are also some fantastic dining options and places to stay, should you choose to extend to extend your visit.
+There are also some great dining options and places to stay, should you choose to extend to extend your visit.
 Here are some of our favourites:

-Open seven days a week, Salingers offers café food of the highest standard in relaxed surrounds.
+Salingers offers café food of the highest standard in relaxed surrounds.
 The coffee is excellent, courtesy of Melbourne roaster Griffith Brothers.
 There are tasting plates available along with a seasonal menu of salads, pies, burgers and other inspired dishes.
-There’s a self-contained cottage on site for overnight visitors too.
+Chef's special dinners are available on Friday and Saturday nights.
+Plus there's self-contained cottages on site for overnight visitors too.

 Great Western Hotel